pleabargain/FastAPI_with_web_UI_stockscreener/README.md

 # TODO
 * read up on semantic ui and find out if there are other projects like that one
+    * find code that will sort by column headers in the HTML
 * Add a confirmation message for user stating that "X symbol has been added".
 * If stock value = None then highlight the row
 * way to remove unwanted stocks